-From the grandiose to the impossibly beautiful, inland or coastal, busy or relatively untouched by tourism, there's some absolute gems to be discovered in Mallorca.
+Which are the best towns in Mallorca?
+From the grandiose to the impossibly beautiful, inland or coastal, busy or relatively untouched by tourism, there's some absolute gems to be discovered.
 Here's our recommendations for the best towns on the island.
+For the best villages – Click here.

 Located within a horseshoe shaped bay with great sea views and a mountain backdrop, this family-friendly tourist resort of Port de Pollensa was once a fishing village & still features a large marina.
 Entrancing views over to the jagged formations of the Formentor peninsula, the display of traditional llaüts (Mallorcan fishing boats), prohibitive building regulations and long swathes of sandy beach make the port very attractive and faithful visitors return to the resort time and time again.